 You cannot apply for the certificate until you are a CPM, but you may gain the CEU credit while still a student, as long as all credits are obtained within five years of applying for the certificate.

 What if I am a Licensed Midwife but not a CPM?

 All applicants for the Midwifery Bridge Certificate must hold the CPM credential.
 Licensed Midwives may apply for the CPM under the category “Licensed Midwife in Approved States” by filling out some brief paperwork and submitting it with a copy of your current license.
 Most Licensed Midwives have already passed the NARM Written Examination in order to be licensed, but if you were licensed very early in the process and have not taken the NARM Written Examination, you would have to also pass the exam.
 See: narm.org/equivalency-applicants/lrspeee-or-licensed-in-approved-states/

 Is the Midwifery Bridge Certificate the same as recertification?

 No. Those are two separate processes.
 CPMs must recertify every three years, regardless of obtaining the Midwifery Bridge Certificate.
 But, the same CEUs may count toward both processes as long as they meet the time frame for each process.
 Keep copies of your CEU certificates to submit with each application – NARM will not track these for you.

 Can I count CEUs in breastfeeding, nutrition, herbs/homeopathy, waterbirth, etc for the MBC?

-No, these may be used for the CPM recertification but do not meet the emergency criteria for the Midwifery Bridge Certificate.
+No, these may be used for the CPM recertification but do not meet the identified areas that address emergency skills and the International Confederation of Midwives (ICM) competencies for the Midwifery Bridge Certificate.

 How long does the Midwifery Bridge Certificate last?
 Does it have to be renewed?